slawosek/Penguins/README.md

 # Penguins Project

-Application for displaying penguins data.
+Application for displaying penguins data from https://doi.org/10.15468/dl.nwwbvg and adding context from other sources.

 [![MIT licensed][shield-mit]](LICENSE)